SunderlandLab/oxidizable-pfas-precursor-inference/README.md

 NOTICE: <em>We are transitioning to a more user-friendly and interactive formulation of this code.
 The updated routines and demonstration (see [demo_workbook.ipynb](./demo_workbook.ipynb)) fix some undesirable behavior under some conditions, help to problem solve common issues, and make understanding your inference easier.
 Presently, we are working on transitioning previously published sample inferences to the new format for archival consistency.
 If you have any questions or issues, please let us know (thackray@seas.harvard.edu) </em>

 # Description
-oxidizable-pfas-precursor-inference is a command line tool to infer concentrations of oxidizable precursors aggregated by perfluorinated chain length (n) and manufacturing origin (electrochemical fluorination: ECF vs fluorotelomerization: FT) based on changes in perfluoroalkyl carboxylates (PFCA) in the total oxidizable precursor (TOP) assay.
+oxidizable-pfas-precursor-inference is a tool to infer concentrations of oxidizable precursors aggregated by perfluorinated chain length (n) and manufacturing origin (electrochemical fluorination: ECF vs fluorotelomerization: FT) based on changes in perfluoroalkyl carboxylates (PFCA) in the total oxidizable precursor (TOP) assay.

-infer_precursors.py can be used to analyze TOP assay results for any aqueous sample with the appropriate choice of a prior.
-This package provides several built in priors for AFFF samples, AFFF impacted samples, and samples impacted by unknown sources.
-In the "config" fold, you can find two versions of each prior (with either uniform uninformed priors or Jeffrey's uninformed priors for precursor chain lengths without more information available).
+The workflow found in [demo_workbook.ipynb](demo_workbook.ipynb) can be used to analyze TOP assay results for any aqueous sample with the appropriate choice of a prior.
+This package provides several built in priors for samples described below.
+In the "config" folder, you can find two versions of each prior (with either uniform uninformed priors or Jeffrey's uninformed priors for precursor chain lengths without more information available).